nahuel36/nahuel36.github.io/curves/curves.md

 # Intensity with non linear change

 But, for now, we talked of straight lines.
 What happen with Curved lines?
-This Is the juicy part, because here starts you creativity, you Will have a tool to make more original movements, smooth or very fast, or in begining smooth and then very fast, the posibility of shapes are infinite.
+<br/>This Is the juicy part, because here starts you creativity, you Will have a tool to make more original movements, smooth or very fast, or in begining smooth and then very fast, the posibility of shapes are infinite.
+<br/><br/>
-For example, imagine a conection from (0,0) to (1,1) again, bit with this form That means that the initial variation Will slowly change, but in The end Will change with a lot of Speed.
+For example, imagine a conection from (0,0) to (1,1) again, bit with this form
+<br/>That means that the initial variation Will slowly change, but in The end Will change with a lot of Speed.
 Did you understand this with the shape?
 A more horizontal líne means slow change, and a More vertical líne means fast change.
 Then The variation Is not linear anymore, AND adds More natural movements.
-For example you can make a light slowly turn on, but when take half,  decrease to quarter, anda then go fast to Max intensity, then abruptly go to 0 and stand this a While, then do the oposingo behaviour configurating ping Pong post wrap.
+<br/><br/>For example you can make a light slowly turn on, but when take half,  decrease to quarter, anda then go fast to Max intensity, then abruptly go to 0 and stand this a While, then do the oposingo behaviour configurating ping Pong post wrap.
 Then you have it, a very naughty and a little unpredictible light.

 # Other animations

 Ok.
 We are ready to jump to the next level, LERP.
-Lerp transforms values that goes from 0 to 1, to a Min to Max value, or value 0 to value 1, as i named in the level editor.
+<br/>Lerp transforms values that goes from 0 to 1, to a Min to Max value, or value 0 to value 1, as i named in the level editor.
 I prefer this names because not always the names go from min to Max.
 But always go from value 0 and 1 in the vertical axe of the curve.
+<br/><br/>
 Then, think that you have to make an vertical scale of a wall, you will need a scale from 1 to 5.
 For some reason Is difficult configurate the curve editor for vertical values beyond 2, that Is the reason that i use LERP.
 You have to setup value 0 and value 1 in the animation properties, to 1 and 5 respectively.
-Then you do it, simply draw a curve between (0,1) to (1,1) and the size will change from 1 to 5 along the time 0 to 1 seconds.
+Then you do it, simply draw a curve between (0,1) to (1,1) and the size will change from 1 to 5, and will last 1 second.
 Thanks to LERP.
-LERP asigns variables linearly.
+<br/><br/>LERP asigns variables linearly.
 That means if value 1 is 5, value 0.5 is 2.5, and value 2 is 10.
-Again, with this you can imagine whatever you want.
+<br/>Again, with this you can imagine whatever you want.
 You can decrease size, you can change slowly, and fastly.
 You can rice and decrease in the same curve with more than 2 points, and move and rotate lines as you want.
 Your creativity is the limit.

 # Rotate animation

 Using the idea of LERP.
 You can do rotation variation too.
 Only that the value 0 will be an angle and value 1 will be another angle.
-For example, to rotate continuously 360 degrees, you can set up angle 0 to 0 and angle 1 to 360.
+<br/>For example, to rotate continuously 360 degrees, you can set up angle 0 to 0 and angle 1 to 360.
 And in the curve make a straight line between (0,0) and (1,1) if you want a complete rotation in 1 second (by example).
-You can put another angle, and is not necessary and angle 0 minor to angle 1, that's not important to LERP.
+<br/>You can put another angle, and is not necessary and angle 0 minor to angle 1, that's not important to LERP.
 You can slowly go from (0,0) to (1.25,0.5) (from angle 0 to half of angle 1 in 1.25 seconds) then wait 3 seconds in the same value (completely horizontal line) this means go to (4.25, 0.5), then go to (6,0.75) (75% of angle 1 in 1.75 seconds) faster, and so on.

 With complex movements you can build an easy animation that confuse the player, or make more easy too, it's a very powerful tool.
 Because of that I decided use it, affording the dificulty learn line.